 Frequently asked questions

-Can I use lamb or pork mince instead of beef?
+Can I use ground lamb or pork mince instead of beef?
 Yes.
 Lamb mince works particularly well here and gives the dish a slightly richer flavour.
 Pork mince is milder but still works with the same seasonings.

 Can I use fresh vegetables instead of frozen?
 Absolutely.
 Diced carrot, celery, zucchini (courgette) and capsicum (bell pepper) all work well.
 Just add them in after the onion and give them a few extra minutes to soften before adding the stock.